fridrichmrtn/zerowaste-topic-models/doc/focused_analysis/overall_report.md

 nu_verified = length(unique(raw_tweets$user_id[raw_tweets$user_verified]))
 # tweets
 nid_tweets = length(unique(raw_tweets$id)) #on ids
-nu_tweets = length(unique(raw_tweets$text)) #on texts
+nu_tweets = length(unique(raw_tweets$tweet)) #on texts
 nid_retweets = sum(!is.na(raw_tweets$in_retweet_to_id))
-nu_retweets = sum(grepl("RT @",raw_tweets$text))
+nu_retweets = sum(grepl("RT @",raw_tweets$tweet))
 ```

-We start with fundamental characteristics.
-We identify 328574 unique
+We start with checking the essential properties of the subset.
+The data
+consists of 187888 rows and 26 columns.
+Furthermore, we see 34098 unique
-user accounts; only 5912 of them are verified.
-We see 1119803 of unique
+user accounts; only 1092 of them verified.
+We observe 187888 of unique
-tweets based on provided `id`, although 739036 distinct tweets are based
+tweets based on `id`, and 187888 distinct tweets are based on the text
-on the text itself.
-Similarly, we observe 528218 retweets based on
+itself.
+Similarly, we identify 0 retweets based on reference, and 0
-reference, but 739036 based on naive RT detection.
-We see there is a
+based on naive RT detection.
+This is to be expected.

-slight disproportion in those metrics.
+## Exploratory data analysis

 ### Computing characteristics